-Attached are two ordinance that would amend Chapters 1, 2, 6, 14, 26, 27, 30, and 34 of the Land Development Code.
+Attached are two ordinance that would amend the Land Development Code.
+The first ordinance would amend Chapters 1, 2, 6, 10, 26, and 30; the second would amend Chapter 34.

 The code was overhauled chapter by chapter between 1999 and 2003.
 Now that the code is complete, we have discovered various errors, minor problems with implementation, and inconsistencies between chapters.
 These ordinances would resolve those problems and make other timely modifications.